dgroomes/java-io-playground/read-file/README.md

 A simple program that illustrates a few different ways to read from a file using the Java standard libraries.

-## Pre-requisites

-* Java 16 must be installed
-  * The program depends on this version.
-It is specified in the `build.gradle.kts` file using the `java` configuration block which implements Gradle's [Toolchains for JVM projects feature](https://docs.gradle.org/current/userguide/toolchains.html).

 ## Instructions

+Follow these instructions to build and run the program.

-1. Use Java 8 or higher (Gradle depends on this version of Java or higher)
+1. Use Java 17
+2. Build and run the program:
-1. Execute `./gradlew run --args "README.md buffered"` to run the program.
-It will read the `README.md` file.
+   * `./gradlew run --args "README.md buffered"`
+   * It will read the `README.md` file.
+3. Next, try to read a different file
-    1. Suggestion: instead of `README.md`, try a larger file.
+   * Instead of `README.md`, try a larger file.
 You can use the `write-file` sub-project to generate a large file.
-    1. Try different read techniques besides `buffered`.
+4. Next, try a different read technique
+   * There are other options besides `buffered`.
 See the enum `ReadTechnique.java` for more information.